quantopian/alphalens/README.rst

 at  `Quantopian <https://www.quantopian.com>`_ -- a free,
 community-centered, hosted platform for researching and testing alpha ideas.
-Quantopian also offers a `fully managed service for professionals <https://factset.quantopian.com>`_ that includes zipline, alphalens, pyfolio, FactSet data, and more.
+Quantopian also offers a `fully managed service for professionals <https://factset.quantopian.com>`_ that includes Zipline, Alphalens, Pyfolio, FactSet data, and more.

 The main function of Alphalens is to surface the most relevant statistics and plots about an alpha factor, including: